 Optimizing your EPUB sample

 To provide a better experience for customers when they browse your book in the Google Play store, indicate where the content starts (after any front matter material such as the title page or copyright page).
-This allows the free sample to begin from that point instead of making customers flip through extra pages.
+This allows the sample to begin from that point instead of making customers flip through extra pages.

 For EPUB 2, inside the